ximiraxelo/leftoverproblem/README.md

 ### Saving the dataset

-The generated dataset can be salved in `.npy` files.
-The
+The generated dataset can be saved in `.npy` files.

 See more about `.npy` files in the [NumPy documentation](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html#module-numpy.lib.format)